sourcefrog/cargo-mutants/book/src/workspaces.md

 For each mutant, only the containing package's tests are run, on the theory that each package's tests are responsible for testing the package's code.

+The baseline tests exercise all and only the packages for which mutants will be generated.